gimoro/v1_analysis/README.md

 # Aim

 Code for analysis of dT-RoCKseq data.
+Code is based on the analysis performed for RoCK and ROI experiments (see https://github.com/imallona/rock_roi_paper).

 # Figures